Mustafabad, Haryana

-Saraswati Nagar is a Town in Yamunanagar District in the Indian state of Haryana.
+Mustafabad is a town in Yamunanagar District in the Indian state of Haryana.
+As of 2016, its name has been changed to Saraswati Nagar.

 Etymology

 According to government records, the town was earlier known as Saraswati Tirth which was later under Muslim rule renamed as Mustafabad.
-It was officially renamed to Saraswati Nagar via a notification by the BJP government in 2016 after the Sarasvati River's paleochannel flowing through there.
+It was officially renamed to Saraswati Nagar via a notification by the BJP government in 2016 after the mythical Sarasvati River's paleochannel flowing through there.

 Geography

-Saraswati Nagar is 18 km from Jagadhri and 23 km from Yamunanagar.
-This name arises from the presence of the Saraswati River.
+Mustafabad is 18 km from Jagadhri and 23 km from Yamunanagar.
+The city's official name, Saraswati Nagar, arises from the presence of the mythical Saraswati River.
 There is an old Shiva temple near this river.

 Demographics

-As of 2001 India census, Saraswati Nagar had a population of 8513.
+As of 2001 India census, Mustafabad had a population of 8513.
 Males constitute 53% of the population and females 47%.
 Saraswati Nagar has an average literacy rate of 72%, higher than the national average of 59.5%: male literacy is 77%, and female literacy is 68%.
-In Saraswati Nagar, 12% of the population is under 6 years of age.
+In Mustafabad, 12% of the population is under 6 years of age.
 The town has majority Hindu population with all major religions.